wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

         B     | A      | ABC
         D     | F      | DEF

-2. By looking at their group id, we can do a second read to gather all the vertices that might be affected: ABCDEF.
+2. By looking at their linked_works_set id, we can do a second read to gather all the vertices that might be affected: ABCDEF.
     This gives us the database above, and enough to construct the entire graph we're interested in.